Ofarhe/fsdChallenge/README.md

 # fsdChallenge
 WebPage implementing the RestCountries.eu API.

-As this is a SPI, the ony thing needed to run is to download the index and src folder on the same file location and open the index.
+As this is a SPA, the ony thing needed to run is to download the files (index and src folder) and open the index.
-There, add the country to search for.
+There, type the country to search for and click the "Search" button.
+The search command uses the "Full name" of the country.

-Note: There are some parts still being implemented but the main functionality is already up :D
+Note: There are some tweaks and improvements that can be done but this is the delivery for the time being.

-Thanks!